 Your future as a nurse practitioner.

 Becoming a nurse practitioner with a non-nursing bachelor’s degree is a journey that takes approximately five years to complete, assuming you choose accelerated program options.
 The traditional path takes around seven to eight years to complete.
 But no matter the path, the road to becoming a nurse practitioner is worth it in the end.

-The U.S. Bureau of Labor Statistics expects nurse practitioner employment to grow by 31 percent from 2016 to 2026.
-Furthermore, these nurses are among the highest paid in the profession, with an annual median pay of $113,930 (as of May 2018).
-And, according to Glassdoor, the average base pay for nurse practitioners in the Boston area is $123,502 per year (five percent above the national average).
+The U.S. Bureau of Labor Statistics expects nurse practitioner employment to grow by 52 percent from 2019 to 2029.
+Furthermore, these nurses are among the highest paid in the profession, with an annual median pay of $111,680 (as of May 2020).
+And, according to Glassdoor, the average base pay for nurse practitioners in the Boston area is $109,643 per year.

 So, if you have a non-nursing bachelor’s degree and a minimum cumulative GPA of 3.0, contact our admissions team to see how Northeastern University can streamline your entry into a nurse practitioner career.